-We will perform a systematic review to identify RCTs testing the efficacy and safety of mindfulness meditation for chronic pain.
-The literature flow will be documented in a flow diagram (see Figure 1), and identified literature will be mapped onto the Key Questions as per previous evidence synthesis reports for VA/DoD clinical practice guidelines (The Lewin Group and ECRI Institute, 2014) (see Table 1).
+We will perform a systematic review to identify RCTs that evaluate the efficacy and safety of mindfulness meditation for tobacco use cessation.
+The results of electronic searches will be documented in a literature flow diagram (see Figure 1), and identified literature will be mapped onto the Key Questions as per previous evidence synthesis reports for VA/DoD clinical practice guidelines (The Lewin Group and ECRI Institute, 2014) (see Table 1).
 The systematic review will be registered in PROSPERO, an international registry for systematic reviews.